-Livestream Producer is a free software for Windows and macOS that streams a camera signal and a desktop capture directly to your Livestream account.
+Livestream Producer is a free software for Windows and macOS that streams a camera signal and a desktop capture directly to your Livestream events.

 Producer is one of our most popular encoding products due to its versatility and simplicity.
 We recommend Producer for customers who: